WAP Help and User Guide Requisitions Module

-Depending on User Type permissions a User will be able to confirm goods and/or services have been received against a PO which was raised from a Requisition in the WAP system and this will update the Quantities on the Sage Purchase Order in Sage POP.
-Select Goods Received from the side menu bar Confirm Goods Received.
+Depending on User Type permissions a user will be able to confirm goods or services have been received against a PO which was raised from a requisition in the WAP system; this will then update the quantities on the Sage PO in Sage POP.
+From the side menu bar select Goods Received.

 8.1.
 Receiving Goods / Services

-This list displayed can be filtered by Approved Suppliers (if enabled), by Supplier, by Job/Project, by Purchase Order Number and by User/Department(Business Unit)/All Users (depending on User Type permissions).
+This list displayed can be filtered by Approved Suppliers (if enabled), by Supplier, by Job/Project, by Purchase Order Number and by User / Business Unit / all orders (depending on User Type permissions).
 There are also filter boxes on each column heading.

-Select the order/s to receive (multiple orders but single supplier), then click on Receive at the bottom of the page.
+Select the order or orders (multiple orders can be received against a single supplier) and then click Receive at the bottom of the page.

-The Supplier Document No is a mandatory field and can either be the delivery note number or if not available/applicable, agree text/format for all users to use.
-If required additional information can be recorded in the Narrative field.
-Enter the quantity/quantities to be received or select Receive All to auto populate with the order line quantities.
-Note: allowing over receipt of goods and the Receive All option are enable/disabled in System Setup – System Settings – Requisitions tab – Goods Received.
+The Supplier Document number is a mandatory field and can either be the delivery note number or if this is not applicable, agree the required text for all users to enter, e.g. their initials and the date.
+If required, additional information can be recorded in the Narrative field.
+Enter the quantity to be received or select Receive All to auto populate all lines with the outstanding order line quantities.

-If a part delivery has been received, the remaining items will remain on the PO and the document will stay as an Approved Requisition and a Live PO in Sage until all items are delivered.
+If a part delivery has been received, the remaining items will stay on the PO as to be received at a later date and the document will stay as an approved requisition and live PO in Sage until all items are delivered.
 At each additional delivery, goods receive the appropriate quantity.
-However, if you know certain items are not going to be delivered, tick the ‘This is the final receipt’ button which will tell Sage that no more items are expected and the PO in Sage will be adjusted and closed.

-Goods received documents can be uploaded by clicking Attach Goods Received Note, then browsing and uploading a scanned/saved file.
-The document can then be viewed within WAP and also in Sage POP by Sage users with a DMS View licence by clicking on ‘View Document’ when viewing the Delivery History of the order line.
-Note: The document can also be viewed on the Sage Amend Goods Received screen or using the Search facility within the DMS menu.
+Goods received documents can be uploaded by clicking Attach Goods Received Note and then browsing and uploading a scanned or saved file.
+The document can then be viewed in Sage POP by Sage users with a DMS View licence by clicking on ‘View Document’ when viewing the Delivery History of the order line.
+The document can also be viewed on the Sage Amend Goods Received screen or by using the Search functionality within the Sicon DMS menu in Sage.